 Don't worry: You're not on your own when it comes to maintaining your web section.
 On the technical side of things, the Web Services team is available to help with training and technical questions.

-On the content side, Christian Zavisca, Digital Media Editor in the Communications Office, and Chelsea DiCarlo, Web Editor, are the point people for developing and maintaining text, photos, and other content for your web pages.
+On the content side, Chelsea DiCarlo, Web Editor, is the point person for developing and maintaining text, photos, and other content for your web pages.

 Feel free to ask questions and seek assistance as we work to maintain and improve Bryn Mawr College's public web presence.